 - Talk to the locals in the area.
 If you are stopping at a gas station or a store you can talk to some locals just to get a quick vibe of the place.
 The best locals to talk to are gas station attendants, camp hosts, store managers, restaurant employees, etc. Remember to always be careful what you tell others and keep your travel plans as secret as possible.

 - Talk to your campsite neighbors.
 This is a good way to get a gut feeling about who your campground neighbors are.
 Remember to trust your gut when doing this and always be careful what you say.
+I never share that I am traveling alone, and recommend that most solo travelers do the same if anyone asks.

 - Have a weapon.
 This can be anything that can help you fight off an intruder.
 I recommend always having mace and bear spray handy.
 You can learn more about Bear Safety here.
 You can also have a knife on you at all times for safety.
 Or another good option is an electric taser.
 Choose whatever you feel comfortable traveling with.